mozilla/mod_authnz_persona/README.md

   required to set a cookie secret if your application is hosted on multiple load-balanced Apache servers.

+* `AuthPersonaLogoutPath`:
+  A path that can be linked to for logout.
+Relative to the server root; must start with a `/` to match.
+If this is enabled, users can be logged out by linking to the URL set up by this option.
+After logout, the user will be redirected to the URL given by the `returnto` query string argument if available; if not, the user will be redirected to `/` (which can be confusing given due to automatic re-authentication).

 * `Require persona-idp`:
   Only allow users with email addresses backed by the given Identity Provider.
   Note that this will often, but not necessarily, be the host part of the